 The faculty delegates certain powers with respect to graduate education to the Graduate Council.
-The Graduate Council consists of the dean of the Graduate School, chair; the associate dean of research in the Division of Biology and Medicine; the University librarian; the associate deans of the Graduate School, non-voting, ex-officio; eight other members of the faculty; and four graduate students appointed by the Graduate Student Council.
+The Graduate Council consists of the dean of the Graduate School, chair; the associate dean for Graduate and Postdoctoral Studies in the Division of Biology and Medicine; the associate dean of Public Health for Academic Affairs; non-voting; the University librarian; the associate deans of the Graduate School, non-voting, ex-officio; eight other members of the faculty; and four graduate students appointed by the Graduate Student Council.

 The Graduate Council’s duties are to set policy for the Graduate School subject to the approval of the faculty and the Board of Fellows.
 Such policy includes the conditions for admission and the procedures for the award of graduate fellowships and scholarships, the supervision of degree requirements, the approval process for new courses and other modifications of existing degree programs, and approval and recommendations to the faculty regarding new degree programs.